 \section{Conclusion}

 We propose a principled, model-agnostic approach (\textsc{CoCo}) to evaluate dialogue state trackers beyond the held-out evaluation set.
-We show that state-of-the-art DST models' performances significantly drop when evaluated on the \textsc{CoCo}-generated conversations.
-Human evaluations validate that \textsc{CoCo}-generated conversations have high-fidelity and are human-like.
+We show that state-of-the-art DST models' performance significantly drop when evaluated on the \textsc{CoCo}-generated conversations.
+Human evaluations validate that they have high-fidelity and are human-like.
 Hence, we conclude that these strong DST models have difficulty in generalizing to novel scenarios with unseen slot values and rare slot combinations, confirming the limitations of relying only on the held-out accuracy.
 When explored as a data augmentation method, \textsc{CoCo} consistently improves state-of-the-art DST models not only on the \textsc{CoCo}-generated evaluation set but also on the original test set.
-This further proves the benefit and potential of the proposed approach to be adopted as part of a more comprehensive evaluation of DST models.
+This further proves the benefit and potential of our approach to be adopted as part of a more comprehensive evaluation of DST models.